skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

    * 74LS107 toggles at high clock pulse
    * Set power and ground pins
    * Set clear high (for both flip flops)
-   * Set J high (for both flip flops)
+   * Set J and K high (for both flip flops)
    * Connect the output of the 555 timer into the the CLK of the first flip flop
-   * Connect the output of the first flip flop into the CLK of the 2nd flip flop/
+   * Connect the output of the first flip flop into the CLK of the 2nd flip flop
 7. Connect the outputs of the binary counter we just built to the the address pins of the EEPROM:
    * A8 = Q2
    * A9 = Q1